horizontalsystems/Bitcoin-Explained-Guide/README.md

 # Bitcoin-Explained-101

 What is Bitcoin?
 How it works?
 How to get started?
-Everything you should know in simple terms.
+Everything you should know about Bitcoin phenomena and other crypt currencies in simple terms and easy to digest manner.

+Disclaimer:

-Disclaimer: For the sake of keeping this guide simple and accessible for non-technical audience, some of the concepts were simplified to make it easier for a non-technical user to udnerstand Bitcoin, how it works and some key of its key properties.
+This guide was written for an average person, who may have little to no technical knowledge needed to grasp the technical aspects of crypto and blockchain technologies.
+For the sake of keeping this guide simple and accessible for everyone, some of the concepts were simplified to make it easier for a non-technical user to grasp the Bitcoin, how it works and some key of its key properties.

 ## Table Of Contents